gos-apoorv/model_house_prediction/README.md

 ## Model:
-Notebook for the code can be found here: [prod.ipynb](notebooks/prod.ipynb)
+Notebook used can be found here: [prod.ipynb](notebooks/prod.ipynb)

 And once notebook is executed , Model will be generated at path: models/california_housing_model.pkl